Insert and Embed an Object in Excel

 - You can only embed certain file types into an Excel Worksheet.
 You can see the list of file types accepted by going to Insert > Text > Object > Create New > Object Type.

-- Make sure to select the “Display as icon” checkbox to display only the embedded file’s icon else the file content will be shown in the worksheet which takes more space and not recommended for presentation purpose.
+- Make sure to select the “Display as icon” checkbox to display only the embedded file’s icon; else, the file content will be shown in the worksheet, which takes more space and not recommended for presentation purpose.

-NOTE: If you intend to print your Worksheet then it is recommended to display the content of the Embedded file as it will not print the Embedded File’s content if the only icon is displayed.
+NOTE: If you intend to print your Worksheet, then it is recommended to display the content of the Embedded file as it will not print the Embedded File’s content if the only icon is displayed.

-- As soon as you insert and object in an excel, its connection to the source file is lost, so make sure to do all required changes to the original file before embedding it, however, you can also update the embedded file’s content by double-clicking the file icon or embedded content.
+- As soon as you insert and object in an excel, its connection to the source file is lost, so make sure to do all required changes to the original file before embedding it; however, you can also update the embedded file’s content by double-clicking the file icon or embedded content.

-- When sending an Embedded file to someone else make sure that the recipient’s computer/ laptop has the required software installed which supports the Embedded File type to view or change its content.
+- When sending an Embedded file to someone else, make sure that the recipient’s computer/ laptop has the required software installed, which supports the Embedded File type to view or change its content.

 This has been a guide to Embed and Insert Object in Excel.
-Here we discuss how to insert an object in an excel worksheet along with practical examples and downloadable excel template.
+Here we discuss how to insert an object in an excel worksheet along with practical examples and a downloadable excel template.
 You may learn more about excel from the following articles –